The Fundamentals of a Perfect Closet

 Personal branding is not just about marketing yourself for career purposes.
 It's the practice of crafting a manifesto for your life and an image for yourself then clearly expressing that to everyone around you.
 There are four steps to this process:

-What special traits make you unique, important, relevant, and valuable to others?
+- Value – What special traits make you unique, important, and relevant to others?

 3. Daily Routine